Roger Ebert: Appearances in other media

-In 1982, 1983 and 1985, Gene Siskel and Ebert appeared as themselves on Saturday Night Live.
+In 1982, 1983 and 1985, Siskel and Ebert appeared as themselves on Saturday Night Live.
 For their first two appearances, they reviewed sketches from that night's telecast; for their last, they reviewed sketches from the "SNL Film Festival".
 In 1991, Siskel and Ebert appeared in the Sesame Street segment "Sneak Peek Previews" (a parody of Sneak Previews).
 That year, the two were in the show's celebrity version of "Monster in the Mirror".
 In 1995, Siskel and Ebert guest-starred on an episode of the animated sitcom The Critic.
 In the episode, a parody of Sleepless in Seattle, Siskel and Ebert split and each wants protagonist Jay Sherman, a fellow film critic, as his new partner.

-In 1997, Ebert appeared in Pitch, a documentary by Spencer Rice and Kenny Hotz and the Chicago-set television series Early Edition, where consoles a young boy who is depressed after he sees the character Bosco the Bunny die in a movie.
+In 1997, Ebert appeared in Spencer Rice and Kenny Hotz's documentary Pitch, and the Chicago-set television series Early Edition, where he consoles a young boy who is depressed after he sees Bosco the Bunny die in a movie.
 Ebert made a cameo in Abby Singer (2003).
 In 2004, Ebert appeared in Sesame Streets direct-to-video special A Celebration of Me, Grover, delivering a review of the Monsterpiece Theater segment "The King and I".

 Ebert was one of the principal critics featured in Gerald Peary's 2009 documentary For the Love of Movies: The Story of American Film Criticism.
-He discusses the dynamics of appearing with Gene Siskel on the 1970s show Coming to a Theatre Near You, the predecessor of Sneak Previews on Chicago PBS station WTTW, and expresses approval of the proliferation of young people writing film reviews today on the internet.
+He discusses the dynamics of appearing with Gene Siskel on Coming to a Theatre Near You, the predecessor of Sneak Previews on Chicago PBS station WTTW, and expresses approval of the proliferation of young people writing film reviews today on the internet.
 On October 22, 2010, Ebert appeared with Robert Osborne on Turner Classic Movies during their "The Essentials" series.
 Ebert selected Sweet Smell of Success (1957) and The Lady Eve (1941).